Do you have overworked employees?

 More than half of American employees feel overworked or burned out, according to the Staples Business Advantage Workplace Index 2016.
 It’s important to recognize the signs of overworked employees early on to prevent burnout and, hopefully, help reduce attrition.

-Pay attention to these six warning signs:
+Pay attention to these six warning signs of overworked employees:

 1. Poor work performance